An image is a complete copy of the file system structure and data on a disk.

 It is designed to quickly create a data disk, primarily a VM's boot disk.
 Images can be used for distributing software, such as OS distributions or disks with pre-installed software.

 To regularly back up your data on disks, use snapshots.

-compute.images.user to the system group
+compute.images.user role to the

 An example of public images are OS distributions provided by Yandex.Cloud.